-A behavior change model helps writers understand the internal and external influences that shape the way people experience their worlds.
-This insight into the dynamics of change helps them convey sensory details related to the thoughts, interactions, and behaviors of their story characters.
+A behavior change model shows the internal and external influences that shape the way people experience their worlds.
+Insight into the dynamics of change helps writers convey language and sensory details related to the thoughts, interactions, and behaviors of their story characters.

-I believe “longing for home” is a universal condition of times past and future.
-Those are the stories I want to write—exploring the universal themes that drive idiosyncratic behaviors as my characters traverse their inner and outer worlds, all the time striving to discover who they really are.
+I believe “searching for home” is a universal condition of times past and future.
+Those are the stories I want to write—exploring the universal themes that drive idiosyncratic behaviors as my characters traverse their inner and outer worlds, all the time striving to discover a real sense of belonging.

 Belinda has critiqued my book-length manuscript and made valuable suggestions on ways I can improve my story in terms of its tone, meaning, and structure.
 Her understanding of cultural diversity and the impact of change, on both a physical and emotional level, is remarkable.
 So is her ability to work with writers as she balances honest input with great sensitivity. — Leslie Ahmadi, Ph.D.
 (Trainer)

 I know Belinda through her participation at several writers’ networking events and open mics I have hosted.
 Belinda thrilled the crowd with her vivid imagery and sensory details of her childhood in South Africa - a rare feat since it is hard to captivate strangers’ attention verbally at these events. — Alice Osborn (Editor)